- Share Content Distribution, Promotion, and You: A Marketer’s Guide on Facebook

 - PR Newswire: Having a platform that reaches journalists and other news outlets is important for sharing company updates and company news.

-Now you know the options for content promotion and the best ways to use them, create a content promotion strategy for your company by:
+Now you know the options for content distribution and the best ways to use them, create a content distribution strategy for your company by:

 - Implementing a set of rules for content distribution.
 For example, if content’s goal is to generate x pageviews, share x times on social media and send x emails over x weeks.